 She graduated from Georgia College & State University in 2008.
 In 2011, she attended The Aegean Center for the Fine Arts in Paros, Greece.
 In 2016 she returned to The Aegean Center for a brief residency.

-Jessie began shooting in 2006 during college—the same year my mother’s brain tumor recurred, causing her extreme physical handicaps and hinderances in communication and mental awareness.
+Jessie began shooting in 2006 during college—the same year her mother’s brain tumor recurred, causing her extreme physical handicaps and hinderances in communication and mental awareness.
 Unprompted, she began documenting her parents' struggle that continued a further seven years.
-Both she and her parents needed to be understood; she quickly saw the camera’s power to do that.
-Photography has a unique way of explaining people, places, stories, and struggles—which can bring justice or give a voice to the unheard.
+Quickly she understood the camera’s power to explain people, places, stories, and struggles—and that it can bring justice or give a voice to the unheard.

-That is why she's continued shooting since 2006—and why today she feels compelled to go to difficult places and share stories of those who are kind enough to let her into their lives.
+That is why she has continued shooting since 2006—and why today she has a particular interest in documenting the displaced and the post-war stories of those who are kind enough to let her into their lives.

 Jessie has lived in Iraqi Kurdistan documenting the work of a charity aiding the displaced in the region.
 She hopes to return in the 2018 to pursue personal work documenting the lives of women affected by Iraq’s long history of conflict.